aashnadogra/aashnasAIplayground/README.md

 # aashnasAIplayground
-aashna is a growing ai developer and this is her playground to build, showcase and play with various ai tools with people. and aashna is me!
+aashna is a growing ai developer and this is her playground to build, play with and showcase various ai tools. aashna loves innovation and aashna is me!